Pre-Existing Conditions Aggravated by a Car Accident

 Determining whether you have claims for injuries or losses resulting from a car accident that involves pre-existing injuries is a complicated process.
-Not only may insurance companies try to claim that some or all of your injuries and conditions were pre-existing, but you will also need to show evidence that your pre-existing condition has been made worse as a direct result of the accident.
-Our experienced personal injury attorneys at Tyroler Leonard Injury Law can help determine if you have a personal injury claim for pre-existing conditions that were aggravated by a car accident.
-Contact us today at (651) 259-1113 for a free consultation with our legal team.
+Not only may insurance companies try to claim that some or all your injuries and conditions were pre-existing, but you will also need to show evidence that your pre-existing condition has been made worse as a direct result of the accident that wasn’t your fault.

 Pre-Existing Condition Definition and the Eggshell Skull Rule